0.24accident frequency rate in 2016

 Due to the nature of the service, special design considerations were taken to ensure the safety of patients and lower the risk of accidents when the facilities become operational.

-As we were working in a live environment and other services were still operating throughout, our site manager held regular meetings with the staff onsite, working out of hours when needed to ensure that services were not affected by the work taking place.
+As work was taking place in a live environment and other services were still operating throughout, regular meetings were had with the staff onsite, working out of hours when needed to ensure that services were not affected by the work taking place.

 The project consisted of 5 key milestones: stripping out the internal fittings, installing new internal partitions, new drainage for the new accessible toilets and shower facilities, installing the new kitchen facilities and fitting the new flooring.

-Throughout the project we worked with Sewell FM so they could familiarise themselves with the new facilities in preparation for a soft landing when it re-opened.
+Throughout the project Sewell Facilities Management were on site to familiarise themselves with the new facilities in preparation for a soft landing when it re-opened.

 A joiner was provided on site to fix additional TV’s and notice boards from the old building.